bkamins/JuliaForDataAnalysis/README.md

 This repository contains source codes for the
-["Julia for Data Analysis"](https://www.manning.com/books/julia-for-data-analysis?utm_source=bkamins&utm_medium=affiliate&utm_campaign=book_kaminski2_julia_3_17_22) book that is written by Bogumił Kamiński and has been published by [Manning Publications Co.](https://www.manning.com/)
+["Julia for Data Analysis"](https://www.manning.com/books/julia-for-data-analysis?utm_source=bkamins&utm_medium=affiliate&utm_campaign=book_kaminski2_julia_3_17_22) book that has been written by Bogumił Kamiński and has been published by [Manning Publications Co.](https://www.manning.com/)

 ## Contents